christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 ![Chef Workflow]({{ site.url }}/img/modal-redirection3.png)

-#Detecting the mobile
+#Detecting if the page is viewed by a mobile device

-Such a redirection can be done by a simple and standalone script in Javascript, by detecting if it's a mobile device.
+Such a redirection can be simply done by a standalone script in Javascript, that will first detect if it's a mobile device.

 The variable can be set for later use :